 If Seller has more than \$5 million deferred gain from installment sales, Seller is subject to an interest-type deferral charge at the underpayment rate (Federal short-term rate plus three percentage points).
 I.R.C. § 453A.
-Thus, in a large transaction Seller usually obtains little or no advantage from the installment method.
+Thus, in a large transaction Seller usually obtains little or no advantage from the time value of tax deferral under the installment method.